gambit4348/BiblioAlly/assets/pages/use_case-invoking_browser.md

 ```

 Besides the main window, the Browser shows a pop-up dialog to let the user add a new rejection
-reason and anoather is showed to allow the user choosing the reasons to filter the documents.
+reason and another is showed to allow the user choosing the reasons to filter the documents.